MEDICATIONS USED FOR TREATING DOG AGGRESSION

 - Medications for dog aggression are not a quick fix.

-- Medications for dog aggression don’t sedate your dog or make your dog dopey, although the side effects can make them lethargic and tired initially.
+- Medications that are appropriate for dog aggression don’t sedate your dog or make your dog dopey, although the side effects can make them lethargic and tired initially.
 These effects typically disappear after a few weeks.
 If the effects don’t go away, discontinuing and resuming treatment at a lower dose is often recommended.

 - Medication with SSRIs and TCAs for dog aggression does not cause addictions.
 Benzodiazepines which are sometimes used for anxiety can be addictive, but these should not be used to treat dog aggression.

 Regardless of any medications, a treatment plan still needs to address the learning component in dog aggression.
 A systematic retraining, or relearning program such as the one we outline in our e-book, is necessary to change your dog’s behavior.
-The medications often need some time before their full affects will have an impact (1-4 weeks, but often up to two months) and may need to be prescribed for a minimum of 6 months depending on the situation.
+The medications often need some time before the full effect will have an impact (1-4 weeks, but often up to two months) and may need to be prescribed for a minimum of 6 months depending on the situation.

 The medications often need to be “ramped” up or down when starting and finishing the medication.
 This means they will start on a small dose and slowly start to increase the amount over time that the dog takes, or when coming off the medication, reduce the dose or the frequency it’s taken.
 Side effects are more likely during the ramping on and off phases.